Overview: Interaction coaching tab

 Completed scorecards list (D): The completed scorecards list displays all scorecards completed for this interaction.
 The list results include any scorecard that you or any other queue user filled out for coaching this interaction.

 The coaching panel is where you can toggle “coaching mode” on and off.
 Coaching mode allows you to make comments on the audio recording, transcript, and messages sent during the interaction.
 You can also review and resolve comments (positive, neutral, negative, and mixed) posted to the interaction.
-Learn more about coaching here.
+See Coach an audio recording (Edify App).

 Note: Coaching permissions must be enabled by your Edify admin to leave coaching comments on the interaction.